Pinterest Pixel

 Calculate Mean in Excel

-Remember that this function will automatically exclude text or blank cells from its calculation, focusing solely on numeric values to determine the average.
+This function will automatically exclude text or blank cells from its calculation and focus on numbers only.

 Calculate Mean in Excel

-Then I count the number of values with the COUNT function, like =COUNT(B2:B13) in another cell.
+Count the number of values with the COUNT function.

 Calculate Mean in Excel

-Finally, I divide the total sum by the count figure to obtain the mean by entering =(Cell of SUM)/(Cell of COUNT).
+Divide the total sum by the count to obtain the mean.

 Calculate Mean in Excel

-For instance, to ignore zeros, I input the formula =AVERAGEIF(range, ">0"), directing Excel to consider only cells with values greater than zero.
+To ignore zeros, I use the function below to consider the cells with values greater than zero only.

 Calculate Mean in Excel